inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

 sizes.
 That's what we want, since we're using a scatter whose position and size may be changed by our interaction, and we don't want some other layout interfering with that (see future tutorial entries for more).
-The `FloatLayout` also has other features like letting us easily size widgets proportionally, but that's not important here.
+The :code:`FloatLayout` also has other features like letting us easily size widgets proportionally, but that's not important here.

 .. code-block:: python